Spicy Grilled Okra

 - Arrange okra in a single layer on a fish basket or skewer on a stick.

 - Grill over medium high heat for 3 minutes with the cover closed.
-Flip and grill an additional 3 minutes, or until okra is slightly charred and soft in the center.
+Flip and grill an additional 3 minutes, or until okra is slightly charred and crispy outside and soft in the center.